RELX: Elsevier NV

 In 1880, Jacobus George Robbers started a publishing company called NV Uitgeversmaatschappij Elsevier (Elsevier Publishing Company NV) to publish literary classics and the encyclopedia Winkler Prins.
-Robbers named the company after the old Dutch printers family Elzevir, which, for example, published the works of Erasmus in 1587.
-Elsevier NV originally was based in Rotterdam but moved to Amsterdam in the late 1880s.
+Robbers named the company after the old Dutch printers family Elzevir, which, for example, had published the works of Erasmus in 1587.
+Elsevier NV was originally based in Rotterdam but moved to Amsterdam in the late 1880s.

 Up to the 1930s, Elsevier remained a small family-owned publisher, with no more than ten employees.
 After the war it launched the weekly Elsevier magazine, which turned out to be very profitable.
 A rapid expansion followed.
 Elsevier Press Inc. started in 1951 in Houston, Texas, US, and in 1962 publishing offices were opened in London and New York.
 Multiple mergers in the 1970s led to name changes, settling at "Elsevier Scientific Publishers" in 1979.
 In 1991, two years before the merger with Reed, Elsevier acquired Pergamon Press in the UK.